code-people/code-people.github.io/_posts/2016-11-10-people-people-supermeeting.markdown

 - Day: Thursday, November 10th
 - Time: 9:30 - 11:30

 Web People, Code People, Net People and DevOps combined into one Super-Meeting of People People.
-Expect a wide ranging set of talks, and delicious treats.
+Expect a wide ranging set of talks, and delicious food: donuts, coffee, cookies and pizza!

 Tentative Schedule
 ---